 - Two-time gold medalist with the U.S. Women’s National Tackle Football Team

-- Three-time WFA national champion with the Boston Renegades
+- Four-time WFA national champion with the Boston Renegades

 - Five-time member of the U.S. Women’s National Flag Football Team